cxw620/rust-polyglot/docs/types.rst

  * ``#[derive(Hash)``

-It is conventional for libraries to promiscuously implement these for their public data structures, whenever it would make sense.
+It is conventional for libraries to promiscuously implement these for their public types, whenever it would make sense.

 Putting a ``PhantomData`` in your struct is sometimes necessary to avoid unused type parameters.
 See the documentation.